abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ## NAOs

-These variables are used to control the generation of numerical atomic orbitals (NAOs).
-NAOs is the linear combination of bessel functions.
+These variables are used to control the generation of numerical atomic orbitals (NAOs), the radial part of which is the linear combination of bessel functions.
+In the plane-wave-based calculations, necessary information will be printed into `OUT.${suffix}/orb_matrix.${i}.dat`, which is served as a input file for the generation of NAOs.
+Please check [SIAB package](../../../tools/SIAB/README.md#siab-package-description) for more information.

 ### bessel_nao_ecut